Chung Chang-sup: Work

-Chung's university training made him familiar with Western modernism and this influence can be seen in his oil paintings that formalistically emulate Cubism and Art Informel.
+Chung's university training made him familiar with Western modernism, and this influence can be seen in his oil paintings, which formalistically emulate Cubism and Art Informel.
 After graduating from Seoul National University, he made his debut at the 2nd Korean Art Exhibition in 1953.
 His piece, Sunset, was an oil painting that featured thickly applied paint and bold colors.
 His early work conveys the tragedy of war following Japanese Occupation/World War II and also his place in the world.
 In 1955 a painting, Workshop, painted in an academic style featured a scene from his artist studio to highlight his social status as a professional painter.
 Workshop won a special prize in the 4th National Art Exhibition.
 His 1958 work, Interrogation, shows the scars of war through the cracked surface of the paint and dark, reddish hues.
-Among other Dansaekwa painters, Chung was also well-informed about American Abstract Expressionism, Art Informel, and Color Field Painting.
+Like other Dansaekwa painters, Chung was also well-informed about American Abstract Expressionism, Art Informel, and Color Field Painting.
 His oil paintings more closely resemble the style of Art Informel due to their textured, rough application of paint and the gestural marks that evoke the lines of a sketch drawing.
 In the late 1960s Chung created his Circle Series and Sympathy Series, which featured shapes and represented the idea of spiritual balance.
 He was still using oil paints at this time and a vibrant color palette which included blue, yellow, and red.
 These colors were referencing traditional Korean folk colors and the circular shapes represented the shape of Buddha's halo.

+During the late 1960s and mid-1970s, Chung participated in a state-sponsored artistic initiative known as Minjok Girokhwa (“National Record Painting”), which aimed to depict Korea's historical events, cultural identity, and modernization efforts through large-scale realist compositions.
+These works were commissioned under the authoritarian regime of President Park Chung Hee.
+Chung's painting Battle of Mount Taebaek (Taebaeksan Jeontu, 1975) portrays an armed conflict between Korean civilian resistance fighters and Japanese forces in the aftermath of the 1905 Japan–Korea Treaty.
+Another work from the same year, Incheon Port Dock (1975), reflects the Park administration's emphasis on modernizing infrastructure in port cities to facilitate international trade.